-Hamstead Point Beach Info
+Hamstead Point Beach (Isle of Wight)

 Hamstead Point Beach lies in Newtown Bay on the northwest coast of the Isle of Wight and is very much a beautiful and undeveloped stretch of coast.